web-work-tools/minimal-mistakes/_posts/2019-07-06-contributors-intro.md

 Its also possible to leave comments, and questions inline with the links.
 Any that have substance, and are on-topic, will be re-published in the periodic export of discord to this web-site.

+One of the great things about Discord is that they have made it a very welcoming space for developers.
+There are a multitude of open source bots already made for discord, and plenty of people learn to develop by building them. (leaving a wide open door for future integrations)

 ### Discord Desktop

 Desktop is much nicer than Moble, for my purposes.
 Once opened to the Discord App, hit `ctrl + k` and begin typing the name of the channel where you'd like to go.

 ![](https://imgur.com/LBIoqR7.png)

-Even if you don't remember the channel name, it's usually simple enough, even dropping it in the #library-submissions or #general will suffice on the fly, and later the link can be dropped in its appropirate channel.
+Even if you don't remember the channel name, it's usually simple enough, even dropping it in the #library-submissions or #general will suffice on the fly, and later, the link will be dropped in its appropirate channel.

 ### Discord Mobile Share